 What I Fear Most For My Son

-Before I became a dad, I do admit that one of my greatest fears is to have a child with special needs, be it physical or mental disability.
+Before I became a dad, I admit that one of my greatest fears was to have a child with special needs, be it a physical or mental disability.
 It didn’t help that our society, the mass media, and even the entertainment industry oftentimes only highlighted the challenges of special needs parenting – the physical and financial demands that come with it as well as the pressure to fit in.

 Greatest fears as a special needs dad